johnwaltonvi/wa_parakeet/README.md

 List available devices with `python -m sounddevice` after activating the virtual environment.

 ## Systemd Integration
 1. Copy `systemd/parakeet-ptt.service` to `~/.config/systemd/user/` and adjust `WorkingDirectory` if the clone lives elsewhere.
+(The `install.sh` script performs this rewrite automatically.)
 2. Ensure the unit has access to your X session.
 Either set static values inside the service (e.g., `Environment=DISPLAY=:1` and `Environment=XAUTHORITY=%h/.Xauthority`) or import the live environment after login:
    ```bash
    systemctl --user import-environment DISPLAY XAUTHORITY